The original version of this document is located at https://docs.qfield.org/how-to/attributes-form

 Custom QML widgets can be useful to integrate advanced actions into forms.

-This is useful to open e.g. turn-by-turn navigations on the device-native app for the user.
+This is useful to open e.g. turn-by-turn navigation on the device-native app for the user.

 ```qml